HarshSWE6/Walmart-ai-based-analysis/README.md

 The **Walmart Enterprise Intelligence Console** is a production-grade, boardroom-ready analytics platform built to transform raw retail sales data into actionable executive insights — using nothing but natural language.

 Ask a business question in plain English.
 The platform translates it into optimized SQL, executes against a 421,570-record data warehouse, generates interactive Plotly visualizations, and delivers an AI-powered executive briefing — all in under 2 seconds.
+Deployed Link: https://walmart-ai-based-analysis.onrender.com

 ### What Makes This Special